JetBrains/guide/site/java/tips/resolve-merge-conflicts/index.md

   - title: (documentation) IntelliJ IDEA Help - Resolving Merge Conflicts
     href: "https://www.jetbrains.com/help/idea/resolving-conflicts.html"
 video: "https://youtu.be/GvAUA-jD9d0"
+callToAction:
+  {
+    url: "/java/tutorials/gitlab-merge-requests",
+    message: "You can learn more about GitLab merge requests in our dedicated tutorial!", }
 ---

 Use <kbd>⇧⇧</kbd> (macOS) / <kbd>Shift+Shift</kbd> (Windows/Linux), to bring up the Search Everywhere dialog.
 You can now search for _Resolve Conflicts_ to open the _Conflicts_ dialog which helps you to visually resolve merge conflicts between two different versions of the code.